 Astronomical and geological evidence indicates that the Universe is approximately 13,700 million years old, and our solar system is about 4,567 million years old.
 Earth's Moon formed 4,450 million years ago, just 50 million years after the Earth's formation.
-Because the composition of the rocks retrieved from the Moon by the Apollo missions is very similar to rocks from the Earth, it is thought that the Moon formed as a result of a collision between the young Earth and a Mars-sized body, sometimes called Orpheus or Theia, which accreted at a Lagrangian point 60° ahead or behind the Earth.
-A cataclysmic meteorite bombardment of the Moon and the Earth 3,900 million years ago is thought to have been caused by the debris of a planetary collision beyond the earth or by asteroids whose orbits were destabilized and were sent toward the inner solar system during the formation of planets beyond the Earth.
-The Mars Reconnaissance Orbiter and the Mars Global Surveyor have found evidence that the Borealis basin in the northern hemisphere of Mars may have been created by a colossal impact with an object 2,000 kilometers in diameter approximately 3,900 million years ago.
-The debris from this impact is a possible source for the cataclysmic meteorite bombardment (Late Heavy Bombardment) of the Earth and the Moon.
+Because the composition of the rocks retrieved from the Moon by the Apollo missions is very similar to rocks from the Earth, it is thought that the Moon formed as a result of a collision between the young Earth and a Mars-sized body, sometimes called Theia, which accreted at a Lagrangian point 60° ahead or behind the Earth.
+A cataclysmic meteorite bombardment (the Late Heavy Bombardment) of the Moon and the Earth 3,900 million years ago is thought to have been caused by impacts of planetesimals which were originally beyond the Earth, but whose orbits were destabilized by the migration of Jupiter and Saturn during the formation of the solar system.
+The Mars Reconnaissance Orbiter and the Mars Global Surveyor have found evidence that the Borealis basin in the northern hemisphere of Mars may have been created by a colossal impact with an object 2,000 kilometers in diameter at the time of the Late Heavy Bombardment.

 Simplified model of